 i.e. have it added to the GNU Guix ecosystem, then it's

-important to run $ guix lint
+important to run $ guix lint before submitting it to the

 project as a patch.
 This command